 For example, the commercial edition of SmartClient includes a sample project with a pre-configured Hypersonic SQL Database, which you can use to evaluate all of the capabilities of SmartClient's UI components without ever writing a line of server code, using simple visual tools to create and modify SQL tables as needed.

-If you ultimately decide not to purchase a commercial license, SmartClients’s DataSource architecture allows for plug-replacement of DataSources without affecting any UI code or client-side business logic.
+If you ultimately decide not to purchase a commercial license, SmartClient's DataSource architecture allows for plug-replacement of DataSources without affecting any UI code or client-side business logic.
 So, you can simply replace the SQL DataSources you used during evaluation with an alternative implementation, and there is no wasted work.

 Similarly, if part of your evaluation involves connecting to pre-existing Java business logic, SmartClient Direct Method Invocation (DMI) allows you to route DataSource requests to Java methods by simply declaring the target Java class and method in an XML file.
 To later migrate to SmartClient LGPL, just replace your DMI declarations with your own system for serializing and de-serializing requests and routing them to Java methods.